ansys/pydyna/docker/run/README.rst

         working_directory="run"
     )

-Licenses are handled using environment variables in the container.
-Environment variables can either be added to the image using a Dockerfile, or they can be passed into ``run_dyna`` using ``container_env``.
+If licenses were not configured into the container, they can be passed as environment variables in the ``docker run`` command, like below:

 .. code:: python